 Below are some of the most popular digital fundraising platforms and tips on how to use them effectively:

 Crowdfunding allows a lot of people to make a small donation, which collectively makes a greater impact.
-Several crowdfunding pages were set up for those affected by the Grenfell Tower fire in London, with one raising more than £40,000 in a matter of hours.
+Several crowdfunding pages were set up for those affected by the Grenfell Tower fire in London, with one raising more than £40,000 in a matter of hours, showing the power of digital fundraising trends.
 There are many different sites available but they should be used as part of a wider communications plan.

 One example of a successful collaboration with an online platform was the British Heart Foundation’s personalised video campaign for the 2016 London to Brighton bike ride.